codepujan/codepujan.github.io/_pages/about.md

 News
 ------
+* 02/2024: 📚📚 Our paper on visual soft moderation was accepted to Usenix 2024.
 * 02/2024: 📚📚 Our paper on contextual soft moderation was accepted to Usenix 2024.
 * 12/2023: 🎉🎉 Passed my PhD Prospectus Exam on soft moderation interventions on social media platforms .
 * 08/2023: 📚📚 Our paper on examining rhetroical shift in higher education discourse was accepted to PLoS One.